-Ultimate Rewards points can be redeemed for cash, travel or gift cards through online redemption.
-Keep in mind that if you’re looking to take it our directly as cash, you may have to have at least 2,000 points to redeem.
+Ultimate Rewards points can be redeemed for cash, travel, or gift cards through online redemption.
+Keep in mind that if you’re looking to take it out directly as cash, you may have to have at least 2,000 points to redeem.

 Transferring Your Ultimate Rewards to a Travel Partner

 You should also note that you are able to transfer your Ultimate Rewards to partner frequent travel programs.
 If you have your Ultimate Rewards in a Chase Sapphire Preferred® Card or Ink Plus® Business Card account, you will be able to transfer your points to United MileagePlus and many other transfer partners.
 However, airline and hotel loyalty programs often have expiration dates.